nawarkhede/getdrip/README.md

 ------------- | -------------
 fetch_all_campaign  | returns all campaigns
 fetch_campaign  | returns specific campaign
-fetch_campaign | return all accounts accociated
+fetch_accounts | return all accounts associated
 create_or_update_subscriber  | create new or update existing subscriber create_or_update_subscriber_batch  | create new or update existing batch of subscriber fetch_subscriber  | returns specific subscriber